RiedleroD/dev_meme_bot/README.md

 # dev_meme_bot

-install dependencies
+## install dependencies
 - python-telegram-bot

-create config.json
+## config
-- in the same directory as the main script
+rename current config.json if it exists in the same directory as the main script.

-- containing {"TOKEN":"%your_bot_token%"}
+run the script, it will create config for you. you should edit it.

+if config has errors or missing keys, rename current config so script can create new one.

-commands:
+## commands:

 {user_joins} - greets them